daisygunn/grow-restaurant/README.md

 ![Colour Palette](assets/images/colour_palete.png)

 I chose the fonts 'Lobster' & 'Raleway', I wanted a bold/statement font to use for headings which is why I chose 'Lobster' and then 'Raleway' for the general content as it's easier to read for the user.
+I have used a class called `brand-text` for most instances of the word Grow and also for the menu and footer headings.

 ---
 ## Features